mdazrin/improfdbvue/.swm/core-model-architecture.lg3o6.sw.md

 id: lg3o6
 title: Core Model Architecture
 file_version: 1.1.2
-app_version: 1.4.2
+app_version: 1.4.4
 ---

 # Overview

 Core Model is a rename of old User Model.
 The first User Model contain duplicate 'name' fields, as it needs a 'name' field for session and 'firstname and lastname' for table.
-It was bad idea for a Model, so we redesign it back to function for table only, also change its name to more conventional name, Core Model.
+It was a bad idea for a Model, so we redesigned it back to function for table only, also change its name to more conventional name, Core Model.

 ## Migration

-Migration file helps developer to design database in simpler way.
+Migration file helps developer to design database schema in simpler way.
 The file located at `📄 database/migrations/2023_03_06_221638_create_cores_table.php`

 ## Factory